cwpearson/cupti/README.md

 Install CUDA and CUDNN.

+Create a `Makfile.config`

+    cp Makefile.config.example Makefile.config

+Edit that makefile to match your system setup.

-As an additional step, make sure the CUPTI library is in your `LD_LIBRARY_PATH`.
+Make sure the CUPTI library is in your `LD_LIBRARY_PATH`.
 For example:

     export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/cuda/extras/CUPTI/lib64"